ExTR0-lab/Splunk-log-analysis/README.md

 Splunk Proficiency: Working through this project enhances proficiency in using Splunk, including data ingestion, query writing, dashboard creation, and alert setup.
 These are valuable skills for anyone pursuing a career in network administration, cybersecurity, or data analysis.
 Log Parsing and Data Normalization: The project involves parsing raw logs, transforming them into structured formats, and creating meaningful fields for analysis—skills that are transferable to other log analysis and SIEM tools.
 Troubleshooting Expertise: This project sharpens troubleshooting skills by providing hands-on experience in diagnosing network and system issues from log data.
-What You Can Achieve from This Project
+What i Can Achieve from This Project
-By completing and exploring this Splunk Log Analysis Project, you can:
+By completing and exploring this Splunk Log Analysis Project, i can:

 Master Log Analysis Techniques: Gain expertise in analyzing and interpreting logs from key network protocols such as HTTP, SSH, SMTP, FTP, DHCP, and DNS.
 Improve Network Security: Learn how to detect potential security threats, including unauthorized access, attack patterns, and abnormal behavior, enabling better protection of infrastructure.